 Joint Design Implications

+Joint design should be matched to the adhesive chemistry.
 Rigid structural epoxy performs well in lap shear, butt, and scarf joints where loads are primarily tensile or shear.
-It is sensitive to peel loads, which should be minimized through joint geometry — flanges, T-profiles, and overlapping designs that convert peel forces to shear.
-Adding fasteners to epoxy-bonded joints at peel-critical locations is a common hybrid approach in structural applications.
+It is sensitive to peel loads, which should be minimized through joint geometry — flanges, T-profiles, and overlapping designs that convert peel forces to shear — and adding fasteners at peel-critical locations is a common hybrid approach.

 Making the Decision